 In addition, the exit of the UK from the EU, commonly referred to as "Brexit" could lead to regulatory divergence between the EU and the UK.
 On May 26, 2021, the MDR entered into application in the EU.
-However, the MDR is not applicable in the UK.
-In the UK, medical devices are governed by the Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR 2002) which, for the time being, retains a regulatory framework similar to the framework set out by the MDD.
-The UK Medicines and Healthcare products Regulatory Agency plans on introducing new legislation governing medical devices with an aim to bring the new regulations into force by July 2024.
+However, the MDR is not applicable in Great Britain (i.e. England, Wales and Scotland) but does apply in Northern Ireland.
+In Great Britain, medical devices are governed by the Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR 2002) which, for the time being, retains a regulatory framework similar to the framework set out by the MDD.
+The UK's regulator, the Medicines & Healthcare products Regulatory Agency plans on introducing new legislation governing medical devices with an aim to bring the new regulations into force during 2025 ("MHRA") has published a road-map to new regulations for medical devices.
+The first of the regulations, which strengthen post-market surveillance requirements, is scheduled to come into force on June 17, 2025.
+Further updated regulations are scheduled to follow in 2025 and 2026.
 Should the UK or Great Britain further diverge from the EU from a regulatory perspective, tariffs could be put into place in the future.
 We could therefore, both now and in the future, face significant additional expenses to operate our business, which could significantly and materially harm or delay our ability to generate revenue or achieve profitability of our business.
 Any further changes in international trade, tariff and import/export regulations as a result of Brexit or otherwise may impose unexpected duty costs or other non-tariff barriers on us.
 These developments, or the perception that any of them could occur, may significantly reduce global trade and, in particular, trade between the EU and the UK.